 The VA disability guidance for insomnia disorder is wrong.

-Thie page contains some of my thoughts on “clarifications” to the insomnia guidance by the VA :(below is a quote from the VA related to insomnia claims)
+Thie page contains some of my thoughts on “clarifications” to the insomnia guidance by the VA :(below is a quote from the VA related to insomnia claims.
+It contains blatant misquotes and misrepresentations of what the DSM-5 actually says, and is contrary to the scientific evidence and current consensus of experts in the field).

 V.iii.13.1.l.
 Considering SC for Insomnia